noInfoPath/noinfopath-bson-timestamp/README.md

 # NoInfoPath BSON Timestamp

-This module provide two useful functions for converting a BSON Timestamp object to something useful and back again.
+This module provide two useful functions for converting a BSON Timestamp object to a Unix Epoc timestamp, and back again.

 ## Install